 The standard lesson program begins with simple phrases and numerals; however, the website provides appropriate topical packs, like people, time, or tourism.

 Over 7 million people use MosaLingua.
-You can start interacting with your language choice in a short time.
+You can start interacting in your chosen language in a short time.
 Try it!

 Pros: This lovely flashcard app helps you increase your vocabulary.
 They also pack the web version with extra features, like audiobooks, books, videos, and music.

-They also have a wide range of study resource lists that can save you time searching.
+They also have a wide range of study resource lists that can save you time on your searches.
 Dialogues illustrating real-life situations also promote faster learning.

-Cons: Neither the design is user-friendly, and not all their content is original.
+Cons: Neither is the design user-friendly, nor is all their content original.
 Some audio recordings are also not of top quality.

 The pricing is also relatively high.